jf7483/Pandas_Project_Analysis/README.md

 Hi there!
 This repository holds all the projects I did or am doing.
 The primary language I use for these is Python, specifically using the pandas library.

-My primary goal here is to improve my data wrangling and overall analysis.
+My primary goal here is to improve my data wrangling skills and overall analysis.